seho-dev/vue-sfc-composition-area/README.md

 ## How to use

-After searching for `vue-sfc-composition-area` (*comming soon*) in the vscode extension and installing it; you will see the window in the lower left corner of the vscode explorer, which you can use to create your **Composition API** logic
+After searching for [vue-sfc-composition-area](https://marketplace.visualstudio.com/items?itemName=swordjs.vue-sfc-composition-area) in the vscode extension and installing it; you will see the window in the lower left corner of the vscode explorer, which you can use to create your **Composition API** logic

 ## Features